IBM/aspera-cli/README.md

 When a transfer needs to be started, a [*transfer-spec*](#transferspec) has been internally prepared.
 This [*transfer-spec*](#transferspec) will be executed by a transfer client, here called **Transfer Agent**.

-There are currently 3 agents:
+There are currently 3 agents, set with option `transfer`:

 - [`direct`](#agt_direct) : a local execution of `ascp`
 - [`connect`](#agt_connect) : use of a local Connect Client